kazualkazzy/LinkinPark-fan-page/README.md

 * <a href="https://imagecompressor.com">Optimizilla</a>

 ### Testing planning + Testing stories:
-The most of the testing has been conducted in GitPod but I also have used chrome dev tools to inspect layout of my page on mobile device and tablet.
+Most of the testing has been conducted in GitPod but I also have used chrome dev tools to inspect layout of my page on mobile device and tablet.

 All testing has been done manually clicking and typing into provided contact us form.